R&H Logo

 Penalties for a Parental Kidnapping Conviction

-How to Defend a Parental Kidnapping Charge
+How to Defend a Parental Abduction Charge

 • The non-custodial parent reasonably believed that his or her conduct was necessary to protect the child’s well-being.